vrthra/mimid/README.md

 #### Verify Box Import

 The commands inside the guest system are indicated by a `vm$ ` prefix.
-Any time `vm$` is used, it means to either ssh into the vagrant box as below, or if you are already in the VM, use the shell inside VM.
+Anytime `vm$` is used, it means to either ssh into the vagrant box as below, or if you are already in the VM, use the shell inside VM.

 ```bash
 $ vagrant ssh